mailsac/dracula/README.md

 # > 2
 ```

+Keys can be namespaced with the `-n` flag.

-or include it in your Go application:
+Dracula server can be embedded in your Go application:

 ```go
 package main